 2. documentation of having passed an examination of the fundamentals of geology administered by the National Association of State Boards of Geology (ASBOG) as established in R.S.
 37:711.14 and R.S.
 37:711.15(A)(4).
 A request for waiver from examination will not be considered;

-3. one reference of support attesting to the individual’s moral and ethical character;
+3. one reference of support attesting to the individual’s professional ethical character;

 4. official academic transcript as confirmation of meeting the educational requirements as established in R.S.
 37:711.15(A)(2); and